croaky/laptop/learn/books/paysys/cards.md

 Payment Facilitators are sometimes referred to as "aggregators" because they aggregate many smaller merchants to be processed by a single acquirer.

+## Risk

+Issuers take on credit risk when extending a line of credit to a new cardholder.
+They control this risk via approval process and periodic reviews of the account and behavior.

+Card networks have recently eliminated the signature requirement for many merchant category codes for purchases such as purchases under $15 in unattended environments or under $25 when attended.

+Processing system intrusions have compromised millions of card accounts at once.
+In addition to leading to fraudulent card usage, these attacks are costly to issuers who need to handle public relations and decide whether to re-issue cards on compromised accounts.

+To help address the data breach issue, the card industry has tried to reduce or eliminate the storage of card credentials.
+These initiatives are called "tokenization" and involve aliases or proxies of card numbers which have limited utility and even if compromised, result in significantly lower levels of fraud loss.

+Apple Pay was an early adopter of tokenization and uses it to store a totally different card number on mobile device than is on the cardholder's card.